 In this Episode

-- Why is Thanksgiving Josh and Carolyn’s favorite holiday?
+- Why Thanksgiving is our favorite holiday.

-- Why it’s OK to have pie for breakfast (Josh has a good reason!)
+- Why it’s OK to have pie for breakfast (Josh has a good reason!).

 - The importance of having extra butter on hand.